martin-brennan/martin-brennan.com/_posts/2014-10-21-sensible-net-rest-apis-attributerouting-net.md

 ![attributerouting](/images/attributerouting.jpg)

 Hopefully, AttributeRouting helps you out a lot on your next project.
-I&#8217;ve been using to for both the MVC APIs I&#8217;ve been working on AND the client-side MVC applications just for defining normal controller routes.
-It&#8217;s an incredibly useful and robust extension, and it feels like what Web API should be on its own.
+I’ve been using to for both the MVC APIs I’ve been working on AND the client-side MVC applications just for defining normal controller routes.
+It’s an incredibly useful and robust extension, and it feels like what Web API should be on its own.